 The “Let’s Move!”
 Award is a two-year designation and SMM School met significant benchmarks in five areas: physical education, physical activity before and after school; physical activity during school, staff involvement, and family and community engagement.
 The President’s Council on Fitness will provide school champions with continued information, resources, and inspiration needed to build healthier lives for future generations.

-A banner will be provided to the school along with a National Award Certificate and congratulatory letter from the First Lady, Michelle Obama.
+A banner will be provided to the school along with a National Award Certificate and congratulatory letter from the former First Lady, Michelle Obama.

 Mrs. Linda Coates teaches mathematics to 7th, 8th and some 6th grade students.
 She directs the Math Counts program and provides coaching for math competitions.